luteron6/fifty./JOURNAL.md

 * It either runs off of bluetooth and a battery, or just a USB-C port.
 I know magnetic-USB-C thingies exist, so I might just go with one of those for easy connection/disconnection.
 The main point is to use it in the van.
 <br><br><img src="https://github.com/user-attachments/assets/91808b54-2500-4993-b6ed-938798d9d94f" width=300><br>

-I also created this repository, and added it to Highway's submissions.yml file.
+I also created this repository just now, and added it to Highway's submissions.yml file.

 ## Day 2 - 6/4/2025 - 6:51 PM (1 Hour)
 Ok.
 Here's what I'm going to do:
 * MX switches (because I've used them before)
-* Microcontroller: Waveshare RP2040-Zero (I really want USB-C, but they won't let me get an Orpheus Pico).
+* Microcontroller: Waveshare RP2040-Zero (I really want an RP2040 with USB-C, but they won't let me get an Orpheus Pico).
 I'll do without a battery and bluetooth.
 * Blank keycaps, or maybe at least the alphabet ones with legends.
 * Here's what I was thinking for my layout:
 <br><br>![image](https://github.com/user-attachments/assets/a609f38b-804f-4d06-a92d-54c89d59f983)